Adaptive Conditional Gradient Sliding: Projection-Free and Line-Search-Free Acceleration: Introduction

 \paragraph{Limitations of Existing Methods:} Despite significant progress, CGS depends on global smoothness parameters, which are often unknown or difficult to estimate in practice.
 While AC-FGM is fast and line-search-free, it relies on projections and may be impractical when projections are expensive.
 Thus, it remains unclear whether accelerated rates can be achieved using adaptive stepsizes without access to a projection oracle.
 These gaps motivate an accelerated, projection-free, and line-search-free method that explicitly handles the interaction between adaptive stepsizes and inexact inner solves.
-This raises the following question: \begin{quote} \emph{Can we design a projection-free and line-search-free method that achieves accelerated rates?} \end{quote}
+This raises the following question: \begin{quote} \emph{Can we achieve accelerated rates without projection or line-search?} \end{quote}